Updated February 5

 www.f-elevenbooks.com for more info on the book series

 Nocturnal (September 2011) http://www.blurb.com/books/2456196

 Ephemeral Creation - an illustrated memoir of my experiences as a punk journalist 1978-83.

-No Escape - an e-book about my years as an alternative photographer, currently in beta and being edited.
+No Escape - an e-book about my years as an alternative photographer.

 Models worked with